 But what does a successful marketing strategy look like?

-Too many small businesses owners don't have a marketing strategy, let alone do they know whether it's working or not.
+Too many shop owners don't have a marketing strategy, let alone do they know whether it's working or not.
 It's difficult to know where to start, whether you want to spend ("waste") time and money when you don't know what the return will be.

 One of the first things to look at is your website.
 The possibilities with websites are endless, and most businesses (should) have a website anyway - so revamping your website to use it as a marketing tool can take a small amount of time, some creativity and a bit of polishing.

 It's not enough to just HAVE a website, which is where many businesses fall short.
 Too often, websites become stagnant.
 A website needs to stand out - and that means your website needs to be different than the majority of the other 644 million active websites.

 One way to do this is to make sure your website is DYNAMIC.
 Your website needs to be constantly updated - this is a signal to search engines like Google and Bing that there is relevant and valuable content on your site that is consistently updated and maintained.
 Search engines favour this, and staying on top of your website can help bring it to the top of search results.
 These changes can be small- a new employee, office expansion, monthly deals - the important thing is avoiding your website getting lost in growing number of stagnant websites.

 Additionally, this day and age, there are dozens of programs that make it easy to upload content onto your own site no matter your level of experience, so you don't have to hire a designer for frequent minor changes.

 You've heard of SEO, you know it's powerful - but what does it really mean for your business?